ibm-cloud-docs/cloud-object-storage/libraries/node.md

 * New extension period in seconds (`Extend-Retention-From-Current-Time` or similar method)
 * New retention expiry date of the object (`New-Retention-Expiration-Date` or similar method)

 The current retention period stored in the object metadata is either increased by the given additional time or replaced with the new value, depending on the parameter that is set in the `extendRetention` request.
-In all cases, the extend retention parameter is checked against the current retention period and the extended parameter is only accepted if the updated retention period is greater than the current retention period.
+In all cases, the extend retention parameter is checked against the current retention period.
+Please note that the extended parameter is only accepted if the updated retention period is greater than the current retention period.

 Objects in protected buckets that are no longer under retention (retention period has expired and the object does not have any legal holds), when overwritten, will again come under retention.
 The new retention period can be provided as part of the object overwrite request or the default retention time of the bucket will be given to the object.